justUmen/PopUpLearn/README.md

 - Clean reverse system for `question£answer` into `answer£question`, and special tracking system.

+- One of the goal is to track down what you learned and create personalised .pul files for you.
+(Require community effort to link a piece of knowledge to a precise .pul file.
+For example a .pul file per wikipedia page, a .pul file per online teaching video, etc...)

 # Language table

 Language table for `LANGUAGE_1` and `LANGUAGE_2` variables.

-If the language is uppercase, it means the language is not a "normal" one, like here RO for romaji and PI for pinyin.
+If the language is uppercase, it means the language is not a "normal" one, like here "RO" for romaji and "PI" for pinyin.

 |french|english|chinese|chinese(pinyin)|thai|japanese|japanese(romaji)|IMAGE|
 |------|-------|-------|---------------|----|--------|----------------|-----|